 Welcome to the Reception page.
 This page provides you with everything you will need to know about life in Reception.
 We hope you will find it useful, if you have any further questions then please do not hesitate to contact a member of the Year Reception team.

-- Mr W Liddle EYFS Leader and Gosling Class Teacher supported by Mrs S Coppard ,Teaching Assistant (Paediatric First Aider)
+- Mrs C Staples & Mrs R Bradshaw– Gosling Class Teacher supported by Mrs S Coppard ,Teaching Assistant (Paediatric First Aider)

-At St Matthew’s High Brooms CEP, we pride ourselves on excellent transition arrangements.
+At St Matthew’s, High Brooms, we pride ourselves on excellent transition arrangements.

-Every feeder Pre-School and Nursery is visited before the children start in September.
-Meetings are held with Pre-School staff and children are observed in their play.
-In September, children start school using a staggered entry.
+Feeder Pre-Schools and Nurseries are visited before the children start in September.
+Meetings are held with Pre-School staff and teachers play along-side the children.
+Taster Sessions are held in July to give children the opportunity to meet their teacher and explore their new classroom.
+In September, children start school using a staggered entry system.
 This means children come in small groups over two weeks, allowing teachers and teaching assistants time to get to know and assess each child.
 It also helps the children settle and get to know the classroom routines.
 Youngest children start first in order for them to have more time to adjust to their new environment.

 Curriculum and Topics

 Children in The Early Years Foundation Stage follow the EYFS Development Matters Curriculum guidance.
 The Characteristics of Effective Learning are: